Dortmund loses in Cologne 3-2 and misses chance to go top - WHIZ News

 Freiburg enjoyed a 2-1 win at home over Mainz to consolidate its great start after eight rounds.

-Instead of going top, Dortmund dropped to fourth behind Bayern Munich, which ended its four-game winless run On Friday by routing Bayer Leverkusen 4-0.
+Instead of going top, Dortmund dropped to fourth behind Bayern Munich, which ended its four-game winless run on Friday by routing Bayer Leverkusen 4-0.
+With its main rivals all dropping points, Bayern cut the gap from five points to just two this weekend.

 Jude Bellingham led Dortmund out as captain for the first time in the absence of Marco Reus and Mats Hummels.
 The 19-year-old England star became Dortmund’s youngest ever captain in the Bundesliga – and he celebrated with a hand in the opening goal.